flouciel/flouciel.github.io/src/content/blog/telegram-bot-newsletter.md

 ```

 #### <span class="accent">The Result</span>
-I now have a fully automated system that provides real-time security updates directly to my Telegram channel, allowing me to stay up to date without manually checking websites or emails.
-The Telegram bot makes the entire procedure easier and ensures that I never miss a critical security post.
-This configuration has substantially increased my efficiency and ensured that I am always up to date on the newest cybersecurity news.
+Now, I have a fully automated system that sends real-time security updates straight to my Telegram channel, so I don’t have to manually check websites or emails anymore.
+The Telegram bot makes everything seamless and ensures I never miss an important security post.
+This setup has greatly boosted my efficiency and guarantees I’m always in the loop with the latest cybersecurity news.

+Thanks for reading!
 ![tldr-telegram](@assets/images/tldr-telegram.png)